apache/predictionio/docs/manual/tutorials/engines/quickstart.md

 # Quick Start - Using a Built-in Engine

 This is a quick start guide of using a PredictionIO's built-in engine and its SDKs to write a very simple app.
 It assumes that you have [installed PredictionIO server](/install/).

 Let's start with a classic example in Machine Learning - build a recommendation engine.
 We are going to launch a recommendation engine instance that can:

-* collect *real-time event data* from your app through REST API or SDKs
+* collect *real-time event data* from your app through REST API or SDKs;
-* update the predictive model with *new data* regularly and automatically
+* update the predictive model with *new data* regularly and automatically;
-* answer *prediction query* through REST API or SDKs
+* answer *prediction query* through REST API or SDKs.

 # Create a Simple App Project